Understanding Chapter 13 Bankruptcy Repayment Plans

 Call Us: 1-877-290-9197

-Property taxes or real estate taxes are non-dischargeable in bankruptcy, meaning they cannot be wiped out.
-If you want to keep your house, these taxes must be repaid.
-Outside of bankruptcy, if you don’t pay your real estate taxes within three years, a certificate will be sold.
+Property or real estate taxes are not eliminated in bankruptcy, meaning they remain due even after filing.
+If you wish to retain your home, these taxes must be settled.
+Outside of bankruptcy, failure to pay your real estate taxes within three years can lead to the sale of a certificate.
+As your bankruptcy attorney in Miami, we can help you understand these implications.

 Combined Bankruptcy